How to Apply

 - Current resume

 - Three letters of recommendation.
-All recommendations must be submitted online by the individual writing your letter.
 Once you enter and save the name and email address of your recommender in your online application, they will receive instructions on how to upload the letter.
 A copy of the recommendation guidelines should be given to the those writing the recommendations.
 One academic recommendation is required if you graduated within the last three years.
 If not a recent graduate, a letter from a supervisor attesting to your academic capability is required.
-The other two recommendations should be from those who have observed you in social work activities.
+The other two recommendations should be from those who have observed you in social work related activities.

 - Request ETS to send official Graduate Record Exam (GRE) scores to UNC Chapel Hill.
 Applicants should indicate instituion #5816 as the recipient when requesting score reports.
 (There is no seperate code for the SSW.)
-The GRE must be taken by the application deadline of the program to which you are applying; if you have already taken the GRE, your scores must be within five years of your application.
-Applicants who have a research or professional doctorate degree from an accredited institution may request an exemption from the GRE.
+Applicants who have a research or professional doctorate degree in a field related to social work may apply for an exemption from the GRE by December 1st.
 Please note: Your GRE scores will not be linked to your application until 7-10 days after you submit your application.

 - Interviews will be required of all distance education and competitive international.
 The School of Social Work admissions office will contact all applicants for interviews by email.